 - Proposed parking will be provided onsite via an external surface lot and interior below grade; and

-- Bicycle parking will be required as per the requirements of the Land Use By-law for Halifax Mainland.
+- Bicycle parking and vehicular parking will be required as per the requirements of the Land Use By-law for Halifax Mainland.

 The Development Plans (provided below) outline the development proposal in detail, and include information related to application letter, building location, parking locations, access, and building elevations.